Note

 ---|---|

-In addition, because Azure Information Protection is a cloud service, it can deliver new features and fixes more quickly than an on-premises server-based solution.
-There are no new features planned for AD RMS in Windows Server.
+In addition, because the Azure Rights Management service is a cloud service, it can deliver new features and fixes more quickly than an on-premises server-based solution.
+There aren't any new features planned for AD RMS in Windows Server.

 Detailed comparison between AIP and AD RMS